• Skip to main content

 • 📋How To Make Lemon Curd

-Using good quality fresh ripe lemons makes a whole lot of difference for the lemon curd recipe.
-You’ll need the zest and lemon juice from the lemons.
-Don’t skip on lemon zest, it adds extra zingy flavor to the curd.
+2. For best taste use fresh ripe lemons.
+Don’t skip grating lemon zest before squeezing the juice out, zest adds bright zingy flavor to the curd.
 Pro-Tip: While zesting lemon, avoid the white part called the pith.
 It will make the curd taste bitter.
 Grate only the yellow lemon skin avoiding the white pith.

-White granulated sugar gives the best texture to lemon curd.
-You can increase or reduce the amount of sugar depending on how sweet you like your curd.
+3. White granulated sugar gives the best texture to lemon curd.
+You can increase or reduce the amount of sugar depending on your sweet preference.

 step by step picture collage of lemon curd